How to Engrave a Dog Tag – The 6 Best Methods Explained

 Method 6: Engrave a dog tag with a Cricut Maker

-The Cricut Maker, well-known in the crafting and DIY sector, can engrave soft metals like aluminum with its engraving attachment.
-While it's not suitable for deep engravings or hard metals, it offers an excellent option for light, decorative engravings on dog tags – ideal for crafters and hobbyists.
+The Cricut Maker, known from the crafting and DIY sector, can engrave soft metals like aluminum with the engraving tip.
+While it is not suitable for deep engravings or hard metals, it offers an excellent option for light, decorative engravings on dog tags – ideal for crafters and hobbyists.

 • Cricut Maker